Sleep tight and don’t let the bed bugs bite… remember that saying?

 Bed bug exoskeletons

 Bed bugs have an outer shell that they shed.
-If you look closely and find shell-like remains on your mattress, mattress pad, or beneath your couch cushions, those were left by the bugs.
+If you look closely, you may find shell-like remains on your mattress, mattress pad, or beneath your couch cushions.
+The bugs left those remains.

 Step 3: Treatment and control of bed bugs